Slash raises $100M Series C at a $1.4B valuation

 The Centennial Bank rivalry

-Simmons is not the only Arkansas bank with an appetite for acquisitions.
-Home BancShares, parent company of Centennial Bank in Conway, Arkansas, has pursued a parallel strategy of aggressive growth through M&A. The two banks have competed for many of the same acquisition targets across the Southeast, and their rivalry has become a defining feature of Arkansas banking.
+Simmons isn't the only Arkansas bank with an appetite for acquisitions.
+Home BancShares, parent of Centennial Bank in Conway, has pursued a parallel strategy of aggressive M&A growth.
+The two banks have competed for many of the same targets across the Southeast, and their rivalry has become a defining feature of Arkansas banking.
+Both have grown into multi-state operations exceeding $20 billion in assets — an outcome that would have seemed absurd for two small Arkansas banks fifteen years ago.

 Building without buying

-Slash handles ACH, wires, and cards from one account - so you can focus on what actually moves the needle.
+Slash handles ACH, wires, and cards from one account — so you can focus on growing your business.

 Browse routing numbers